Harshwardhan890/Web-Dev-KRMU-Lab-Assignment/Lab 2/readme.md

                             18. <input>
                             19. <textarea>

-The purpose to make this website is to learn HTML and make a portfolio website and test our knowledge about HTML.
+The purpose to make this website is to learn HTML and make a portfolio website and test our knowledge about HTML..